Print Templates: Delivering files

 A good brief will feature the following:

-Artwork master files
+• Artwork master files in Indesign

-Information on which areas of the supplied artwork need to be editable
+• Information on which areas of the supplied artwork need to be editable

-Maximum character counts for any editable text areas
+• Maximum character counts for any editable text areas

-Information on the functionality required, e.g., selectors, toggles, image/date pickers
+• Information on the functionality required, e.g., selectors, toggles, image/date pickers

-2. InDesign Artwork Supply
+2. InDesign Artwork files

-Our team requires all artwork layout files to be supplied in InDesign.
+To build a print template, we require all artwork layout files to be supplied in InDesign.
 We have a set of scripts that we run to extract information from InDesign artwork, such as color information/breakdowns, image/text positioning, etc. They speed up the template creation process and allow us to build more quickly.

-3. Preflight
+3. Images

 All images should be hi-res and positioned within the artwork to allow sufficient bleed.
 All logos should be supplied as vectors wherever possible to allow them to be used in various sizes.
 If different images/logos are required for selection, they need to be supplied in position on separate layers.

-6. Text
+4. Text

 Any editable text must be set up as a solid color.
 No patterns or vignettes.